Salesforce-Industries-Process-Library/Communications-Cloud/README.md

 # Communications-Cloud

-Information and downloads for additional processes for Communications Cloud are organized in branches as seasonal releases.
+Information and downloads for additional Communications Cloud processes are organized in seasonal release branches.

 1. Review the [list of branches](https://github.com/Salesforce-Industries-Process-Library/Communications-Cloud/branches).
 2. Click a branch to see its contents.
 Each branch has one or more features.